Bounding Pinch Point Schemes of Projected Surfaces

 \section{Acknowledgements}

-I am very grateful to Fyodor Zak and Ragni Piene for their detailed comments, alternative perspectives, and for all of their encouragement.
-I would also like to thank Ciro Ciliberto and Antonio Lanteri for their helpful insights.
-I am grateful to C\'esar Lozano-Huerta, Emelia Mezzetti, Flaminio Flamini, Igor Dolgachev, and Izzet Coskun for their encouragement, comments, suggestions and questions.
-Finally, I would like to express my deepest gratitude to Anand Patel for introducing me to this problem, as well as for all of his helpful conversations, guidance and suggestions.
+We are very grateful to Fyodor Zak and Ragni Piene for their detailed comments, alternative perspectives, and encouragement.
+We also thank Ciro Ciliberto and Antonio Lanteri for their helpful insights.
+We are grateful to C\'esar Lozano-Huerta, Emilia Mezzetti, Flaminio Flamini, Igor Dolgachev, and Izzet Coskun for their encouragement, comments, suggestions and questions.
+We thank the anonymous reviewer for many detailed insights and recommendations.